Election officials concerned about cost of early voting bill

 The association is still collecting data on what the full costs will be, but the group said Passaic County alone has estimated it will cost a minimum of $8 million just to purchase new voting machines and E-poll books to meet requirements of the law.

-And there would also be long-term operational expenses for new hires and overtime costs at new voting centers, and for the storage and maintenance of additional voting equipment, according to NJAC.
+And there would also be long-term operational expenses for new hires and overtime costs at new voting centers, and for the storage and maintenance of additional voting equipment, according to the counties association.

 If it passes the Senate again and is signed by the governor, the state would join about half of U.S. states to offer in-person early voting.